Introduction

 Bailey didn't just clone the Super-Fuzz.
 He based the circuit on the fuzz section of the Shin-ei FY-8tr, which is the engine inside the original Univox Super-Fuzz.

 The tone switch was hardwired to the scooped mids position.
 That tells you exactly what Kurt wanted from his fuzz sound: that deep, hollowed-out character with the mids pulled back.
 For anyone trying to replicate this, the Shin-ei FY-8tr circuit (or its modern clones) with a mid-scoop is the target.
+The circuit is silicon-based rather than germanium, which matters because what changes when a fuzz uses silicon transistors instead of germanium is exactly the edge and bite the Yung-Mann delivers.

 Bailey actually built two custom fuzzes for Kurt.
 The second was loosely based on a Mosrite Fuzz circuit with a third transistor added to boost it over unity gain.
 The Yung-Mann is the better documented of the two.

-Interaction with other pedals:
+Interaction with other pedals

 Like the Super-Fuzz before it, the Yung-Mann occupied a separate sonic role from Kurt's distortion pedals.
 It wasn't a replacement for the DS-1 or DS-2.
 It was another voice for when Kurt wanted something more extreme and unpredictable.